underscoreio/shapeless-guide/src/pages/intro/generic.md

 For example, we can use the code below to convert employees and ice creams to values of the same type.
-Don't worry if you don't follow this example yet: we'll get to grips with the concepts in play later on:
+Don't worry if you don't follow this example yet: we'll get to grips with the various concepts later on:

 ```tut:book:silent
 import shapeless._